microsoft/RecursiveExtractor/README.md

 ## Cli
 First ensure you have the latest [.NET SDK](https://dotnet.microsoft.com/download).

-Then run `dotnet tool install -g Microsoft.CST.RecursiveExtractor.Cli`
+Then run `dotnet tool install --global Microsoft.CST.RecursiveExtractor.CLI`

 Then you can run: `RecursiveExtractor --input archive.ext --output outputDirectory`
 <details>